smitike/REU-AI-Cybersecurity/README.md

 Develop algorithms that utilize the temporal and spatial relationships captured by the GNN to trace the origin of an attack within the network graph.
 Question: Can dynamic GNNs accurately trace back and identify the source of cybersecurity attacks within a network?

 # Expected Outcomes
-Accurate Source Tracing: Tools for tracing the origin of attacks quickly.
-(GAT)
+Accurate Source Tracing: tracing the origin of attacks, preventing the spread, and predicting the impact of the spread on the whole network.
 # Approach
 Attack Source Identification
  Approach: Utilize the temporal and spatial dependencies captured by the dynamic GNN to trace back the source of an attack.